centerionware/kube-gitops/README.md

       memoryLimit: 128Mi

   # Expose the webhook endpoint so git platforms can reach it.
-  # Use either ingress or gateway depending on your cluster setup.
+  # Use ingress OR gateway — not both.
   ingress:
     enabled: true
-    host: gitops.example.com
+    host: gitops.example.com   # <-- change this
     className: nginx
     # tlsSecret: gitops-tls

-  # --- OR Gateway API ---
   # gateway:
   #   enabled: true
   #   gatewayRef: